Alluxio/alluxio/docs/en/Configuration-Settings.md

 $ hadoop jar -Dalluxio.user.file.writetype.default=MUST_CACHE foo.jar
 ```

-Note that, setting Alluxio configuration in this way is application specific and is also required for each job or command.
+Note that, setting Alluxio configuration in this way is application specific and required for each job or command.

 ## Environment variables